23 Jul Important tips about Omega 3 supplements

 Make sure the EPA and DHA ratios are natural.
 For example, in 1000 mg of fish oil, there should be approximately 180 mg of EPA and 120 mg of DHA.
 This is how our body expects to receive these good fats.

 The dosage is important.
 Modern humans require an intake of about 370 mg/day of EPA and 240 mg/day of DHA per 40 pounds (18 kg) of body weight.
-In other words, 1/2 a teaspoon of liquid or 2 capsules per 40 pounds (omega 3 not from concentrate).
-This equals 2 teaspoons of oil or 8 capsules for an average adult weighing up to 160 lbs (73 kg).
+In other words, 1/2 a teaspoon of liquid or 2 capsules (omega 3 not from concentrate) or 1 capsule if it is a healthy concentrate (triglyceride form: ethyl ester free) per 40 pounds.

 Consider your diet.
 If you eat wild salmon or small fish (omega 3), you can reduce your consumption of supplements that day.
 But if you eat omega 6 in the form of grains, vegetable oils, farmed fish and meat, restaurant food or processed foods, consider taking more omega 3.